Faculty Members

 Quantitative analysis of formation of trends, comparative urban studies

-I study how the cultures of different countries are expected to be merged and reorganized in the increasingly globalizing contemporary society and how human cultural activities are being rewritten.
-I teach students how to extract behavioral data from image, music, fashion and literature of different cultures, how to form their influential relationship and how to compare and contrast them.
+I study how the cultures of different countries are expected to be merged and reorganized in our increasingly globalizing contemporary society as well as how human cultural activities are being rewritten.
+I teach students how to extract behavioral data from images, music, fashion, and literature of different cultures, how to form their influential relationship, and how to compare and contrast them.

 TSUMURA Hiroomi